dbalouek/ChoreoMicroservices/README.md

 The third and final cloud function triggers when the weather data is written.
 This function uses the data and sends a tweet out using the npm package [Twit](https://www.npmjs.com/package/twit).
 The tweets can be found at [@LunchboxScience](https://twitter.com/LunchboxScience)

-There is another cloud function which does nothing but log into the console.
-This function exists for a cron job to ping every 10 minutes to keep the functions warm and prevent slow responses.
+There is also a cloud scheduler which is basically a cron job.
+The job runs the all the microservices with dummy data to keep the functions warm and prevent a cold start.

 To prevent spam and overloads, the service only fulfills requests every 5 minutes for each zip code.
 The Twitter API also has a limit of 2400 tweets per day with hourly caps.
 Once a cap is reached, the system will update its database but will not tweet weather.